enjidev/tailwindcss-accent/README.md

 Using this plugin will add an `accent` color classes to your Tailwind CSS project, for example: `bg-accent-500`, `dark:outline-accent-200`, etc.

-Works with Tailwind CSS v2 and v3.
+Tested with Tailwind CSS v2 and v3.

 ## Usage